hieuvp/learning-python/advanced-tutorials/generators/README.md

 # Testing Code
 if isinstance(fibonacci(), GeneratorType):
-    print("Good!
-The fibonacci() function is a generator")
+    print('Good!
+The "fibonacci()" function is a generator')

     counter = 0
     for number in fibonacci():

-        # To not add a newline to the end of the string
+        # Not add a newline to the "end"
         # https://docs.python.org/library/functions.html#print
         print("%d " % number, end="")